The Local Plan for Buckinghamshire

 - fewer planning appeals and so lower costs

 Until the government has firmed up the detail and timetable for the proposed changes, there is a limit to how much progress we can make.
-As soon as we know more, we will move into action as promptly as possible.
+However, the early engagement questionnaire and second call for sites in autumn 2021 will give us a good foundation for moving forward.

 Call for sites of previously developed land (brownfield)